rm-controls/rm_controllers/rm_gimbal_controllers/README.md

       mon launch rm_gimbal_controller load_controllers.launch

-## Cfg
-* **BulletSolver.cfg**: Add parameters that related to ballisitc model to rqt plugin that you can dynamically adjust parameters in rqt ui interface.
-* **Gimbal.cfg**: Add parameters related to image transimission delay to rqt plugin that you can dynamically adjust parameters in rqt ui interface.

 ## Launch files

 * **load_controllers.launch**: Load the parameters in config files and load tf and robot_state_controller, joint_state_controller, gimbal_controller.